This section provides instructions for connecting to the Client Manager service on the Client system and adding data sources.

 This is a simpler method of customization than working with user scripts.
 Creating SQL scripts is not required and the user will not have to work with the Client control tables.

-If you have multiple client machines with Client Manager services, each Client Manager has its own data source page.
-You will need to add each Client Manager in the Servers page to make them known to the Administrative Console.
+When you have multiple client machines with Client Manager services, each Client Manager has its own data source page.
+You need to add each Client Manager in the Servers page to make them known to the Administrative Console.

 For new installations, data sources must be added to the Client Manager service before you can use the console to configure the clients, start client runs, set up scheduling for regularly occurring client runs, and issue operator commands directed at the runs.
 For more information, see Schedule Updates.